cloudlinux/kuberdock-docker/docker/docs/reference/glossary.md

 Docker supports as a storage backend.
 It implements the [union mount](http://en.wikipedia.org/wiki/Union_mount) for Linux file systems.

+## Base image

+An image that has no parent is a **base image**.

 ## boot2docker

 [boot2docker](http://boot2docker.io/) is a lightweight Linux distribution made specifically to run Docker containers.
-It is a common choice for a [VM](#virtual-machine) to run Docker on Windows and Mac OS X.

-boot2docker can also refer to the boot2docker management tool on Windows and Mac OS X which manages the boot2docker VM.
+The boot2docker management tool for Mac and Windows was deprecated and replaced by [`docker-machine`](#machine) which you can install with the Docker Toolbox.

 ## btrfs